Anxiety and Family Constellations

 Anxiety may develop through many psychological, biological, relational, environmental, and nervous system factors.

-It offers a systemic perspective on how unresolved family experiences and emotional environments may continue affecting emotional regulation, safety, and connection.
+This perspective does not replace therapy, medical treatment, psychiatric care, or psychological support.
+It offers a systemic perspective on how unresolved family experiences and emotional environments may continue affecting emotional regulation, safety, belonging, and connection.

 Explore Further